stevalmontxy/GOATS/README.md

 - one that runs monthly to auto update parameters

-Since this is built locally, is there a way to write to log and read that log in future runs? that would be pretty useful

 ### Insides of strategy

-#### Vol and Dir functions
+#### Vol and Dir functions (part of sentiment class)
-- Volatility sentiment is a function of previous day move size, significant events, card count, TA, time since last big move
+- Volatility is a function of previous day move size, significant events, card count(like from blackjack.
+I am still working this idea out), technical analysis (TA, though I will try to minimize its use), time since last big move
     - can be multidimensional (defined using a distribution, not a singular value)
 - Directional sentiment is a function of previous day move size and direction, static bias, mean reversion, card count, TA
     - for low levels of dir, the static bias is pretty strong, and the ratio call:put is pretty high. actually it should be whatever dir the long MA is (long term trend)